ShahriarKh/strapi-admin-tailwind-theme/README.md

 const lightPrimary = createColors(lime, "primary", false);
 ```

+---

 # 🤔 Questions

 - *Can I have different colors for light and dark mode?*
    For sure! `lightTheme` and `darkTheme` are two separate objects and you can customize them however you want.

 - *Can I prevent some colors from being changed and use Strapi colors?*
-   Yes! just omit the color set from theme object and you are good to go:
+   Of Course! just omit the color set from theme object and you are good to go:
   ```js
   export const darkTheme = {
     // ...darkNeutral, neutral colors are not included in the object, so the admin panel will use strapi orignal colors.